German philosophy: Hegel

 Georg Wilhelm Friedrich Hegel is widely considered to be the greatest German idealist philosopher.
-According to Hegel’s system of objective or absolute idealism, the basis of the world is an "absolute idea" that existed before the appearance of nature and man.
-By its nature, it is an active principle, but its activity can be expressed only in thinking, in self-knowledge.
-The "absolute idea" is internally contradictory, it moves and changes, passing into its opposite.
+According to Hegel’s system of objective or absolute idealism, reality is self-movement, and its activity can be expressed only in thinking, in self-knowledge.
+It is internally contradictory, it moves and changes, passing into its opposite.

-In the process of its dialectical self-development, Hegel's "idea" goes through three main stages.
-The first stage is logical, when it acts in its "pre-natural" being, in the "element of pure thinking."
-At this stage, the “absolute idea” appears as a system of logical concepts and categories, as a system of logic.
-This part of Hegel’s philosophical system is set forth in his Science of Logic.
-At the second stage, the “idea” turns into nature, which, according to Hegel, is “the other being of the absolute idea.”
+Hegel presents the dialectical process of self-development in three main stages, which are ordered conceptually, not temporally.
+The first stage is logical, was describes the "pre-natural" structure being in the "element of pure thinking."
+At this stage, the "absolute idea" appears as a system of logical concepts and categories, as a system of logic.
+This part of Hegel's philosophical system is set forth in his Science of Logic.
+At the second stage, the "idea" is considered "in its externality" as nature.
 Hegel expounded his doctrine of nature in The Philosophy of Nature.
-Nature, according to Hegel, is incapable of development in time; it develops only in space.
-The highest, third step in the self-development of the idea is the “absolute spirit.”
-Hegel reveals this stage of development of the “absolute idea” in his work Philosophy of Spirit from the Encyclopedia of the Philosophical Sciences.
+The highest, third step in the self-development of the idea is spirit, which Hegel, for the most part, presents as it increasingly comes to know itself in history.
+Hegel reveals this stage of development of the "absolute idea" in his work Philosophy of Spirit from the Encyclopedia of the Philosophical Sciences and in his lectures at the University of Berlin, many of which cover material not found in his published writings.
+The highest stage of spirit is presented as in the forms of art, religion, and philosophy.